josevitor555/dashboardmcp/README.md

 | Animation | Framer Motion                     |
 | Backend   | Node.js (to be implemented)       |
 | AI Layer  | Model Context Protocol (MCP)      |

 ---

+## What is MCP?

+An MCP Server is a central component within the Model Context Protocol (MCP) ecosystem.
+It acts as an intermediary that facilitates communication between AI models and various data sources and external tools.
+Essentially, the MCP Server manages access to these sources, allowing AI models to receive contextual information relevant to their tasks and make more informed decisions like:

+- Create layout from MCP UX/UI like shadcn-ui-server (I used this)
+- More context about the project
+- Each MCP is unique, regardless of the project context, they will all have their own tools to assist Artificial Intelligence

+It’s not just autocomplete.
+It’s co-pilot design through shared understanding.

+---